Neotrash788/Neotrash788-Osu-chat-map-downloader-and-sorter/README.md

 The download link is here, make sure you replace the webdriver in the folder with the version which souports you with the same name.

 https://chromedriver.chromium.org/downloads The one this comes with is version 95

+Yes this requires osu account detials but look at the code to see why it needs them and see that there is no storing or sending of any information.